 Australia also imposes autonomous sanctions in relation to the DPRK.
 The Australian Government announced its autonomous sanctions in September 2006 in response to Australia's concerns about the DPRK's nuclear, weapons of mass destruction and proliferation programs.
 The autonomous sanctions have been amended on several occasions since.
 Australia implements its autonomous sanctions in respect of the DPRK primarily via the Autonomous Sanctions Regulations 2011.

-The pages listed below summarise the current sanctions measures imposed by the UNSC and autonomous sanctions implemented by Australia in relation to the DPRK.
+The pages listed below summarise the sanctions measures imposed by Australia in relation to the DPRK.